Skip to content

 Monitoring Summary Annual Reminders

 Your monitoring summary outlines your water system’s monitoring requirements.
-Please use this as a planning tool to help your public water system (PWS) remain in compliance with the State of Alaska Drinking Water Regulations, 18 AAC 80.
+Please use it as a planning tool to help your public water system (PWS) remain in compliance with the State of Alaska Drinking Water Regulations, 18 AAC 80.
 Monitoring your drinking water for contaminants is very important so that your customers do not become sick.
-Please review your system's monitoring summary.

 Have questions about your monitoring summary or sampling requirements?
 Contact your local Environmental Program Specialist (EPS).